mjj6411770/nie_toolbox_shared/README.md

 It will leave an input window on the command window asking the user if they want to change the order of the filter and the possible order values.

 ## Background trend removal
 The background subtraction is made by making the smooth data using the rloess.
-The function has two inputs, the window size and the Y or N argument to select whether to show the plot for the fitted line and offset signal.
+The method has two inputs: the window size and the 'Y' or 'N' argument to select whether to show the plot for the fitted line and offset signal.
 In general, a larger window size results in a better-fitting trend line.

 ```matlab
   Winsize = 100;